Stronger Evidence for a Stronger DC

 What did we do?

 The Lab and OSSE are studying how well AIP prepares a student for college and the workplace.
 We will compare students who participated in AIP to a similar group of students who did not participate in AIP to see how their outcomes differ during school and after they graduate.
+We will focus on measuring how the program impacts whether students enroll and stay in college and whether they find jobs after high school.
+We are also using a survey to measure if the program affects how prepared students feel for college or a career.

 What have we learned?